London to Paris cycle ride - 25-27 September 2019

 How will I get back from Paris?

-Everyone is booked on the 2.30pm Eurostar from Paris on 28 September.
-You can change this, just let us know and we will arrange to when you want to come back.
+Everyone is booked on a luxury coach leaving Paris at 12.30pm on Saturday 28 September.
+Refreshments will be provided on the coach.
+You can change this, just let us know and we will arrange to when you want to come back via the Eurostar.
 There maybe an additional charge.

 Can I extend my stay?